Have you ever wondered how Two Hat maintains a dynamic and up-to-date chat filter in an ever-evolving world, in 20 languages?

-1. A blacklist/whitelist doesn’t work because language isn’t binary
+1. An allow/disallow list doesn’t work because language isn’t binary

-Traditionally, most filters use a binary blacklist/whitelist.
+Traditionally, most filters use a binary allow/disallow list.
 The thing is, language isn’t binary.
 It’s complex and nuanced.

 For instance, in many older gaming communities, some swear words will be acceptable, based on context.
 You could build a RegEx tool to string match input text, and it would have no problem finding an f-bomb.
 But can it recognize the critical difference between “Go #$%^ yourself” and “That was #$%^ing awesome”?